MS-Platform-Dev/bank2table/README.md

 - Automatically check/monitor availability of new statement(s)
 - Connect to online bank account and collect PDF file, apply renaming rules and save locally
 - Normalized global and line items in separate tables
+- Link to LLM and image recognition to improve parsing